Timberwolves topple Grizzlies

-Against the Memphis Grizzlies on Saturday, Mitchell got what he was looking for.
+The Timberwolves exploded for 37 points in the second quarter and then held on late for a 106-101 win.

-The Timberwolves exploded for 37 points in the second quarter and then held on late for a 106-101 win that snapped a two-game losing streak.
+The loss ended a four-game winning streak for Memphis, who entered the night winning six of seven overall.

-The loss ended a four-game winning streak for Memphis, which entered the night winning six of seven overall.
+“Everyone thinks it’s easy to just roll the ball out there and say ‘run it,'” Mitchell said.

 “We had (21) points in transition at the half and that got us in a rhythm of being aggressive.”